Source code for pidibble.baseparsers

 import logging

-[docs] def report_field_error(self,record,k): """ Report an error in parsing a specific field from a fixed-width string record.
-Parameters ---------- record : str The fixed-width string record that caused the error. k : str The field name that caused the error. """ byte_range=self.fields[k][1] logger.warning(f'Could not parse field {k} from bytes {byte_range}:') self.report_record_error(record,byte_range=byte_range)
+[docs] def report_field_error(self, record, k): """ Report an error in parsing a specific field from a fixed-width string record.
+Parameters ---------- record : str The fixed-width string record that caused the error. k : str The field name that caused the error. """ byte_range = self.fields[k][1] logger.debug(f'Could not parse field {k} from bytes {byte_range}:') self.report_record_error(record, byte_range=byte_range)